utshomax/postman-docs/src/pages/docs/postman-flows/flows-query-language/returning-structured-results.md

 ## Collapse and group results by a shared field value

-Return an object with key-value pairs composed of values from within an object.
+Return an object with key-value pairs composed of values from an object.
 Group returned values in an array if they have the same key name in their respective objects.
 The example below groups the values of `Cell` keys from two different objects in the `phones` array.

 ### FQL